Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

 : Implementation of an algorithm to project on the intersection of r closed convex sets.
-Further details and references are in Mathar, Cyclic Projections in Data Analysis, Operations Research Proceedings 1988, Spinger, 1989.
+Further details and references are in Mathar, Cyclic Projections in Data Analysis, Operations Research Proceedings 1988, Springer, 1989.
 Jan de Leeuw.
 No license specified.

 [OIRS](https://github.com/Lisp-Stat/xls-archive/tree/master/statistics/regression/oirs/)